Here’s a blinding flash of the obvious: People are going to annoy you over the holidays – more than any other time of the year.

 What does that phrase do for you?
 It empowers you to be above the fray.
 It takes you off the hook from having to respond.
 It keeps you out of circling the drain of eternal drama with people who annoy you.
 It allows you to move on with your life – perhaps to continue creating that fragile new life that you’ve just started.
 It allows you to NOT take it personally.

 I can promise you this: Especially during the holidays and while you’re in the process of divorce, people are going to say and do things that hurt you.
 People will let you down.
 People won’t invite you or they’ll leave you out of activities you did as couples.
 They will disappoint you.
 It’s all a part of the divorce process.
 Unfortunate, but true.

-You need a way to NOT let it get under your skin, a way to NOT take it personally, a way to enable yourself to move on.
+You need a way to not let it get under your skin, a way to not take it personally, and a way to enable yourself to move on.

 By the way, I don’t believe those people who disappoint and leave you out do it intentionally.
 I think they’re trying to help in some irresponsible and inappropriate way.
 I believe they’re clumsy in the words they use and the actions they take.
 They haven’t meant to hurt you, annoy you, and leave you out.
 They aren’t thinking of you at all, actually – they’re thinking of numero uno: themselves.